Idlescape/IdlescapeGuides/EnchantingGuide.md

 three levels you Augment an soulbound item, you'll need a base copy of said item, which also increases by one every three levels after (One base item at level 3, two base items at level 6, three at level 9, and so forth).
 However there is a cap on how high you can augment a soulbound item, which is 3 + 1 for every 10 levels of your Effective Enchanting Level.
-(So at Effective level 170, you can enchantment an item up to level 3+(170/10) = 20, even if the Soulbinding level of the item is higher.)
+(So at Effective level 170, you can augment an item up to level 3+(170/10) = 20, even if the Soulbinding level of the item is higher.)
 <p color='gray' fontStyle='oblique'>
 	A significant part of this guide was written by Feylos.
 Thx Feylos {'<3'}
 </p>